 Global Earth Optimism

-For the first time in Brazil, the virtual edition of #EarthOptimism Brazil (#OtimismoPlanetario) will run from 5th to 9th April bringing live talks and debates with experts on how optimism can inspire us to promote changes, and showcasing success stories in conservation and promotion of human well-being, as well as workshops and cultural events.
+#EarthOptimism Brazil (#OtimismoPlanetario) featured live talks and debates on how optimism can inspire us to promote changes, and showcased success stories in conservation and promotion of human well-being.
+View the highlights on demand.

-Throughout April and especially during the week of Earth Day (April 19-24th), Smithsonian's #EarthOptimism will host more than a dozen virtual "Deep Dive" sessions led by Smithsonian scientists, curators and partners on a variety of topics from climate change and connectivity to leadership and sustainable art.
-These sessions will provide an opportunity for global citizens to connect and engage with international, regional, and local experts to learn more about what's working in conservation.
-More information coming soon!
+Smithsonian's #EarthOptimism hosted more than a dozen virtual "Deep Dive" sessions led by Smithsonian scientists, curators and partners on a variety of topics from climate change and connectivity to leadership and sustainable art.
+Explore their website.

 About the Global Alliance